Judslat/Gimbaltool/README.md

 # Gimbaltool
-temp unavailable due to coding issue
+please download both files to your desktop